admiralorbiter/bga-stats/docs/ARCHITECTURE.md

 ### Security Constraints

-1. **No Credential Storage**: The app never stores or handles BGA login credentials
+1. **No Password Storage**: The app never stores or handles BGA passwords.
-2. **Local-Only**: Data stays on the user's machine unless explicitly exported
+2. **Local-Only**: Data stays on the user's machine unless explicitly exported.
-3. **No External Network Calls**: Backend doesn't make HTTP requests to BGA
+3. **Auto-Pull is Optional**: When enabled, the backend will make network calls to BGA using Playwright with a locally saved session state.
-4. **Input Validation**: All imported data is validated and sanitized
+4. **Input Validation**: All imported data is validated and sanitized (including auto-pull output before DB upserts).

 ### Technical Constraints